 Various combinations of estimates for natural recharge and recirculation were added to the volume represented by aquifer depletion, in an attempt to obtain comparable values with the makeup water estimated for the test years.
-One inch (2.54 cm) per year of natural recharge added to the volume represented by the depletion of the aquifer, and then adding 20 percent of this for recirculation, most nearly equaled the makeup water estimated in the largest number of instances in Terry County and in adjoining counties with similar conditions.
+One inch (2.54 cm) per year for natural recharge added to the volume represented by the depletion of the aquifer, and then adding 20 percent of this for recirculation, most nearly equaled the makeup water estimated in the largest number of instances in Lynn and Garza Counties and in adjoining counties with similar conditions.

 These amounts were added to the previously calculated storage capacity of the dewatered section to obtain estimates for current (1974) and future pumpage.
-The following graph shows the current and projected estimates of pumpage:
+The following graphs show the current and projected estimates of pumpage for each county: